How To Enable Cross-Platform Messaging In Your Business

 Message interoperability for cross-platform messaging

-That means you can send a message from Microsoft Teams and it gets sent to your colleagues who use Slack.
+That means you can send a message from Google Chat and it gets sent to your colleagues who use Microsoft Teams.

 But only once you install Mio in the background.